 Banks can set up prudential limits on various KPIs such as debt-equity and profitability ratio, debt service coverage ratio, and other important ratios.
 Further, they must ensure that the loan policy mentions the most permissible deviation that can be allowed from these KPIs.
 Based on the concentration risk, banks can also reduce their credit exposures to individuals who enjoy credit facilities excess of their capital threshold.

-Risk rating will help banks understand individual credit behavior better and the overall risk within their portfolio.
+Rating borrower creditworthiness is standard practice across all financial institutions.
+However, banks can also create a separate credit risk scoring/rating method for internal purposes.
+Credit risk rating will help banks and loan officers understand individual credit behavior better and the overall risk within their portfolio.
 The rating can be designed on various quantitative and qualitative factors such as:

 - Financial analysis